-I’ve got a new study/beta Program open for registration.
-That means we’re offering it 50% off the program launch rate because we’d like your feedback, your success, and your data to share with others so we can make a big difference in more lives.
+I’ve got a STRONGER strength training program open for women over 50.
+I love fast action takers.
+That means I’m offering it 50% off the program launch rate when doors open because we’d like your feedback, your success, and your data to share with others so we can make a big difference in more lives.
 If you would like help starting an exercise program and you:

 - Are willing to record weight, measurements, and body composition

 - Will commit to twice weekly strength training sessions (less than 40 mins each)